Welcome to this guide on proxy servers. We'll guide you through everything you need to know about both proxies and proxy servers.

 The confusingly named transparent proxies forward a great deal of information about you to any website you visit.
 They, therefore, provide almost no privacy and are primarily used for caching (which is why they are often called caching proxies).

-Technically speaking, a transparent proxy (in this context) will hide your real IP address, but only very superficially.
+Technically, a transparent proxy (in this context) will hide your real IP address, but only very superficially.
 Your real IP address still appears in the request header sent to the webpage and is therefore very easy to find out.

 Anonymous Proxies (Level 2)